Toll Collection

 Reading the Signs

+Recognizing and understanding I-4 Express signage is important.
+Watch our video to get familiar with the signs of I-4 Express.
 When multiple destinations with prices are shown on signs, don’t add the amounts together.
 The toll amounts shown indicate the total cost to travel from your current location to the listed destination(s).
 Additional electronic signs will display toll rates well in advance of I-4 Express exits so you can choose to pay additional tolls to continue your drive or exit to the non-tolled general use lanes.

 Only Pay for the Distance You Drive